 Branded Video Content

-Branded video is still relatively new in the content game, but it will be one of the biggest 2015 video trends to rocket through the social media world.
+Branded video is one of the biggest video trends to rocket through the social media world.

 The idea is for companies with viral content expertise to partner with advertisers to create intelligent campaigns—“native advertising”—in lieu of traditional ads.
 Buzzfeed has jumped into the branded content game, producing co-branded videos with companies like GE, Geico and Proctor & Gamble.
 Their “Dear Kitten” campaign with Friskies has gotten more than 16 million views on YouTube.
 Vice—arguably a pioneer in the video world, having spun their content into a standalone show on HBO—has worked with a huge number of brands, including Garnier, Samsung, Intel and Heineken.

 The challenge is to create a corporate video production with audience appeal without it seeming like a blatant advertisement.
 Vice, for one, insists that while the content is sponsored, their internal team calls all the shots.
 Upworthy is another huge player in the branded content game.
 Their branded videos are doing three times better than the rest of their content as a result of their savvy with viral campaigns and smart use of paid media to help boost views.

 Video news summaries are another new trend becoming popular online.
 Newsy, founded in 2008, has grown by leaps and bounds in the last few years with a model based on compiling other outlets’ news coverage.
 Their videos incorporate footage from a variety of sources, recapped by Newsy’s anchors—they’re repackaged, placed on their site, and syndicated to other news outlets online.
 Newsy has won numerous awards for its service, and imitators are sure to follow as this becomes one of the news industry's biggest video trends.